Beloin/InterpreterDesignPatter/README.md

 ## Interpreters:

-Interpreter:
+Expression:
  - interpret(String key, Context ctx)
  - next(String key, Context ctx)
- - setSuccessor(Interpreter *)
+ - setSuccessor(Expression *)

-VoidInterpreter : Interpreter:
+VoidInterpreter : Expression:
  - Only pass to other interpreter

-ActionExpression : Interpreter:
+ActionExpression : Expression:
  - Create and setup Context

-IdentifierExpression : Interpreter:
+IdentifierExpression : Expression:
  - Adds identifier to Context

-ValueExpression : Interpreter:
+ValueExpression : Expression:
  - Works like Sequence Expression with a list of values
  - Adds values to Context